Emergency Dentistry – Philadelphia, PA

 Use a piece of gauze to put pressure on any bleeding; hold it there until the blood stops.
 You may want to cover the jagged edges of the damaged tooth with sugarless gum or dental wax.
 Do not use a chipped or broken tooth to chew, or else you might accelerate the damage.
 We can often restore broken teeth, although in extreme cases, you might need an extraction.

-Call our office immediately and make every effort to get here in less than an hour.
+Call our dental office in Northeast Philadelphia immediately and make every effort to get here in less than an hour.
 When handling the tooth, avoid touching the root at all costs.
 To preserve the tooth until your appointment, try to put it back in its socket.
 If you can’t, store it in your cheek or a glass of milk instead.

 Lost Filling/ Crown